Intro-Sci-Comp-UIowa/biol-6298-dstffn/script/README.md

+# Errors when using RMarkdown

+Sorry these scritps are not in Rmarkdown, as I keep getting errors when trying to convert to R markdown, I did my best to make sure they where easy to read and the comments were detailed

 # Script files
 This file contains the start of a importved code for the volcano plot that I will be reproducing for the COSMOS project.